-There’s so much to love about a new home — especially the fact that it’s yours!
+There's so much to love about a brand new home!
 No worries about an aging furnace or the source of a stain in the carpet.

 But just like Truman, you don't have to succumb to the sameness.
 It's quite easy to take something ordinary in your home and make it a little bit special, something unique.
 Some examples to get you started:

 Image: Nicki Decker

 Homeowner Nicki Decker and her husband banished a '90s-era builder-grade brass fan from their master bedroom by simply spray-painting the metal with an antique finish.
 Decker lightly dry-brushed two shades of mineral chalk furniture paint onto the medium-toned wood blades — delivering a whitewashed effect that enhances the room's rustic, beachy mood.

 "I got to use my creativity to turn a dated eyesore into a beautiful and functional centerpiece that really brings the room together," she says.